Our Sons

 Our Sons is a 1991 American made-for-television drama film starring Julie Andrews and Ann-Margret as two mothers of gay sons, one of whom is dying of AIDS.
 It was inspired by Micki Dickoff's 1987 documentary, Too Little, Too Late, about three families who had supported children with AIDS which had won an Emmy Award.

 As it was a TV movie, ”It’s much safer to take the route of dealing with the two mothers” as the protagonists, said director John Erman.

 It was broadcast the same day as GMHC's annual AIDS Walk in New York.

 Plot

 With his partner Donald dying of AIDS, James asks his mother Audrey, a businesswoman in San Diego, to travel to Fayetteville, Arkansas and notify Donald's estranged mother, Luanne.
 A small town waitress, Luanne must overcome her own overt homophobia and learn to love her son unconditionally.
-In the process, Luanne cements a lasting friendship with Audrey, who is struggling with her own internalized homophobia.
+In the process, Luanne cements a lasting friendship with Audrey, who is struggling with her own, less explicit, homophobia.